Ph.D. in Clinical Psychology

 - Clinical Psychology Graduate School Information

-To achieve this outcome, our students are trained in the scientific method, in broad and general areas within Psychology, in the special content domain of the Clinical Psychologist, and in practical skills appropriate to the professional practice of psychology.
-Students are trained as clinical generalists, prepared to deal with adults and children, and with individuals, families, and groups.
+To achieve this outcome, our students are trained in the scientific method in foundational and integrative knowledge of Psychology, in the special content domain of the Clinical Psychologist, and in practical skills appropriate to the professional practice of psychology.
+Students are exposed to clinical generalist training with individuals, families, and groups and with the opportunity to gain advanced skills with specific populations (child or adult).
 The program provides students with a firm grounding in a broad range of empirically validated techniques in assessment and intervention; students demonstrate competence in all of these areas prior to the receipt of the terminal PhD degree.
 Although conceptual analyses of clinical phenomena most commonly incorporate a broadly based behavioral perspective, other perspectives are given serious study as well.
 We admit students for graduate study who will continue to use their research training in academic settings or elsewhere, as graduates.

 Statement about Diversity and Inclusion

 We are also committed to creating a vibrant diverse environment.
-We actively recruit for diversity in faculty and staff and a diverse student body; our efforts in this vein are enhanced through Provost-funded initiatives like Running Start weekend.
+We actively recruit for diversity in faculty, staff and graduate students; our efforts in this latter domain are enhanced through Provost-funded initiatives like the Running Start program.
 We recognize that a diverse workforce is essential for serving the needs of our diverse state and nation.

 To complement these experiences, the Diversity Club at UNCG is a student-led group devoted to celebrating diversity and raising awareness about inequalities and individual differences among all people.
 The club organizes several experiences and community outings each year where students, faculty and staff meet to expand their multicultural awareness.